Breastfeeding works on a simple supply and demand principle.

 You can get a good amount from dark green leafy veggies, and nuts if you are vegetarian.
 Beef, lamb, soy, fish, and chicken for those that aren’t vegetarian

-29. Drink fluids
+29. Drink Fluids

-A common belief is the more you drink the more you produce however this may not be the case.
+A common belief is the more you drink, the more you produce however this may not be the case.

 It may be caused by a reduction of fluids or the fact that you may be dehydrated.

-You’ll notice that your breasts don’t feel as full of milk as they usually do.
-After the initial engorgement after a baby is born, where your body develops a large supply of milk, your body adjusts.
-Some moms never regain that fullness in their breast tissue, have softer breasts, but are able to feed their baby adequately.
+You’ll notice that your breasts don’t feel as full of milk as usual.
+After the initial engorgement after a baby is born, when your body develops an ample supply of milk, your body adjusts.

 You might develop cramps in your muscles while you hold your baby as he nurses.